alesr/chachacha/test/manual/README.md

 ./test/manual/run-test.sh -mode player
 ```

-Additionally, you can access the RabbitMQ dashboard at `http://localhost:15672/`.
+Access the RabbitMQ dashboard at `http://localhost:15672/` to see the created events.